You are here:

 Dream Machine Recycle Rally™

 The Recycle Rally™ is an exciting program that aims to raise awareness of the importance of recycling.
-The goal of the program and for schools is to capture beverage containers (plastic bottles and aluminum cans) that would not otherwise be recycled.
+The goal of for schools is to capture beverage containers (plastic bottles and aluminum cans) that would not otherwise be recycled.